Bhupesh-V/ugit/README.md

 ## Please read ⚠️

 Git comes with a garbage collector ([in case you didn't know](https://git-scm.com/docs/git-gc)) therefore undoing some commands will become impossible if the entries are deleted from the reflog.
-One way to prevent this is to increase default time limits before the reflog entries expire:
+One way to prevent this is to increase default time limits before the reflog entries expire.

 Add these configuration in your global `.gitconfig` file:

 ```gitconfig